Donna is a writer and lover of cats. She has been a cat parent for many years. She loves sharing her love for all cats big and small!

 A cat wagging its tail means the exact opposite of what a dog is communicating when it wags its tail.

 Provide the Essentials

-- Trim their claws: Trim their claws or take them to the vet to have it done—the veterinary team will do it for you if your cat makes it hard for you.
+- Trim their claws: Trim their claws or take them to the vet to have it done—the veterinary team will do it for you if your kitten makes it hard for you to do it.

-- Give them a scratching post: Teach good behavior by rewarding your cat for using a scratching post.
-This will encourage them to stop scratching you or your furniture.
-Perfect solution!
-Right?
+- Provide scratching posts: Teach good behavior by rewarding your kitten for using a scratching post.

-- Offer interactive play: Teething kittens work out excess energy by playing with their parents, so entertain your cat with lots of toys; kitten toys are for biting, not mama's fingers.
+- Offer interactive play: Teething kittens need to work out excess energy by playing with you.
+Provide your kitten with lots of toys; it teaches kitten toys are for biting, not mama's fingers.

 According to Pam Johnson-Bennett, a certified cat behaviorist and owner of Cat Behavior Associates:

-This is the time when each kitten learns how to use an inhibited bite so as not to cause injury. . . . [a] kitten who bites too hard is either reprimanded by the queen or gets a very negative reaction from a littermate.
+This is the time when each kitten learns how to use an inhibited bite so as not to cause injury. . . . [a] kitten who bites too hard is either reprimanded by the queen or gets an extremely negative reaction from a littermate.
 This social play is important, and each kitten soon learns the rules.